peterj/jwts-for-services/README.md

 Since we've implemented user authentication, let's see how we can add an authorization policy that allows access only to logged-in users.

-Let's start by creating an RequestAuthentication policy that requires a JWT token to be present in the request from the `frontend` to the `backend`:
+Let's start by creating an RequestAuthentication policy that requires a JWT token to be present in the request from the `web-ui` to the `backend`:

 ```yaml
 apiVersion: security.istio.io/v1beta1